bioip/semantic-express-kb/data/README.md

-measurement - the statement includes a quantified measurement, with unites count - the statement contains some cardinality/enumeration frequency - the statement discusses variation (e.g. "frequently", "rarely", "or" etc.)
+measurement - the statement includes a quantified measurement, with unites count - the statement contains some cardinality/enumeration frequency - the statement discusses variation (e.g. "frequently", "rarely", "or" etc.) presence - the statement is strictly a 1:1 statement corresponding to the presence or absences of a single structure